PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 This is where the user uploads the data files:

 ##### **Upload Users Files**
 Click "Upload" button (**A**), as previously described in the [EnStrap.int Test Data and File Format Requirements](#enstrapint-test-data-and-file-format-requirements) section, the user must upload at least one expression file and one annotation file to proceed.
 Clicking "Open Project" button (**D**) will open an already saved project, just like "Open Project" Button (**C**) in (**Fig. 2**).

 ##### **Access Upload Instructions**
 In case the user is unsure about the type of files to upload, click the information icon (**B**) at the top-right corner for guidance.
+In addition, at the bottom of the "Upload Files" (**A**) button, there is description of what files the user is supposed to load and an indication of whether the files are loaded.

 ![Upload Image2](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/Upload_Image2.png)

 *Fig. 4b.
-Managing Uploaded Files and Configuring Options.**
+Managing Uploaded Files and Configuring Options.*

 ##### **Manage Uploaded Files**
-After uploading, a list of selected files will appear.
+After uploading the files, they will appear as "Annotation Files" and "Expression Files".
+If the user has uploaded multiple time-series expression files they can be ordered by dragging and dropping.
+Just as in [File Upload](#1-file-upload) there is a description on top of the page labelled (**D**) which tells the users what files they have uploaded, if a certain file is missing it will show a **X***.

 - To remove a file, click the **X** button (**C**) next to it.
-- To add more files, simply click the "Upload" button again.
+- To add more files, simply click the "Upload Files" button again.

 ##### **Configure Settings**
 User can customise how the data will be processed by adjusting the following options:

 ###### a). **Number of Top-Expreesed Pathways:**
-   - Enter the desired number of pathways or use the up/down arrows (**E**) to specify how many of the top-expressed KEGG pathways should be visualised.
+   - Enter the desired number of pathways or use the up/down arrows (**E**) to specify how many of the top-expressed KEGG pathways should be visualised, the defualt value is 10.

 ###### b). **Organism Specification:**
-   - The user can choose to specify the organism or not.
+   - The user can choose to specify the organism or not (**A**).

 ###### c). **Time Series Data:**
-   - User must indicate whether the dataset includes time series analysis (**D**) or not.
+   - User must indicate whether the dataset includes time series analysis (**A**) or not.

 ##### **Process and Visualise**
 Click the "Process" button (**F**) once all settings are configured to generate visualisations of the KEGG pathways.